 Introduction

-You need more than a welcome kit to create a positive employee onboarding structure.
 You’re making a first, second and third (and fourth and fifth) impression.
-Each step should work toward integrating your employee into the fabric of your culture and developing a productive member of your team.
+Each step should work toward integrating the new employees into the fabric of your company culture and developing a productive member for your team.

 Ideally, the employee onboarding process consists of five phases: